Table of Contents

 Early Signs Of Iron Deficiency In Cannabis

 The most common early sign of iron deficiency is chlorosis.
 This is whereby the younger leaves of the cannabis plants turn pale yellow apart from the veins, which remain green.
-If it is not treated early, the older leaves at the bottom of the cannabis plants begin turning yellow.
+If it is not treated early, the older leaves at the bottom of the marijuana plants begin turning yellow.

 To identify the difference between iron deficiency and other types of deficiencies, you should be in a better position to identify the foliage part that turns yellow.
-Note that iron deficiency begins by affecting the fresh growing leaves of the cannabis plant.
+Note that iron deficiency begins by affecting the fresh growing leaves of the pot plant.

 Iron deficiency mainly affects the top side of the cannabis plant, where fresh leaves are developing.
-The other types of deficiencies in cannabis pants primarily target the middle part or the bottom part of the plant.
+The other types of deficiencies in pot pants primarily target the middle part or the bottom part of the plant.

 Late Signs of Iron Deficiency In Cannabis